Romulus, My Father: Awards and recognition

 The book was the recipient of the 1998 Nettie Palmer Prize for Non-fiction.

 It was chosen to be placed on both the Victorian Certificate of Education and New South Wales Higher School Certificate English reading lists, and was examined in both final English exams.

 Adaptions

-A film adaptation, Romulus, My Father, was released in 2007, starring Eric Bana, Franka Potente and Kodi Smit-McPhee.
+A film adaptation, Romulus, My Father, was released in 2007, directed by Richard Roxburgh and starring Eric Bana, Franka Potente, and Kodi Smit-McPhee.